A new installation

 This is the first page you will see each time you launch MarpxPrivacy, until you have for the first time both input a personal ID code and entered your first confidant in your roster.
 Confidants and your roster are explained in the page If You Use Keyless Encryption.

 Once you have a personal ID code and you have started a roster which lists at least one confidant, a somewhat different page is displayed when you launch MarpxPrivacy:

 The buttons are the same at the bottom.
 But the instructions at the top are shorter, and you need to enter your personal ID code only once.

 Whichever page is displayed, there are four buttons along the bottom:

 - Get Help takes you to a table of contents for all the help pages.
 From there select any page you wish.
 Move about in the help pages as long you wish.
 Then you can either return to or exit from the program.

-- Provided you have input your personal ID code, Automatic Keys lets you work on your list of confidants (your roster) or select a confidant and encrypt / decrypt files or messages.
+- Provided you have input your personal ID code, Keyless Mode lets you work on your list of confidants (your roster) or select a confidant and encrypt / decrypt files or messages.

 - Manual Keys takes you directly to encryption and decryption tasks.
 Manual keys impose upon you all the traditional responsibilities of key management -- create keys, record them, keep them safe, pass them along securely to the person(s) intended to receive your files or messages, make sure other people keep the keys safe, and that everyone deletes them in a timely way.
 You do NOT need to input a personal ID code in order to use manual keys.